Table of Contents

 In this completed Job type form, you can see a typical representation of what an installation could be like.

-When this job is added to the schedule, it will consume 120 minutes on the technician's schedule, requiring sufficient free time to allow for travel to and from the destination, around any existing schedule blockers (and within limits of availability).
+When this job is added to the schedule, it will consume 120 minutes on the technician's schedule, requiring sufficient spare time to allow for travel to and from the destination, around any existing schedule blockers (and within limits of availability).

 Finally, the tasks to follow are set in a task template titled "Residential Installs", and upon successful completion, the customer will be charged for the Residential Installation service.